BRAT Diet Alternatives: Substitute Foods to Try

 1. The CRAM Diet

-CRAM is an abbreviation for cereal, rice, applesauce, and milk, and this diet is more nutritious than the BRAT diet.
+CRAM stands for cereal, rice, applesauce, and milk, and it is more nutritious than the BRAT diet.

 The CRAM diet comprises foods that contain carbs, fats, and proteins, which the BRAT diet generally lacks.